 Since then, there have been many, many (and then many, many) 3D printing startups, that came, and some who shut shop, but essentially, the guys mentioned above are the movers.
 The guys who did the hard work and worked through it all in the pre-3D printing days.

 The story of Aha3D

 And about Aha3D?
 Well, it began to fix a problem which I severely faced myself.

-Well, you see, today, we have startup bootcamps and networking sessions, and company incubators in colleges, and Government policies, and what not, but when I graduated as an Engineer in 2002 from MNIT jaipur, startup was not there as a career option.
-Though, given the maker that I was during college days, I vividly remember the safely-employed life, (as I understood it then, I must add), to be distinctly boring, devoid of adrenaline fuelled by grand achievements and making neat gadgets!
+Well, you see, today, we have startup bootcamps and networking sessions, and company incubators in colleges, and Government policies, and what not, but when I graduated as an Engineer in 2002 from MNIT, Jaipur, startup was not there as a career option.
+Though, given the maker that I was during college days, I vividly remember the safely-employed life, (as I understood it then, I must add), to be distinctly boring, devoid of adrenaline fueled by grand achievements and making neat gadgets!

 However, as reality would have it, it was the norm of those days for highest performers in academics to get placed in the coveted companies, and “live happily ever after”.
 Which I did.
 Or I tried to, anyway, for a while.
 However, to keep the oxygen level up, I had an entire homebrew gadget-making lab, complete with PCB making equipment and electronics components and a DSO and everything that a reasonably hi-tech maker’s lab should have.
 So I’d be able to always bring the product from the idea to the first prototype.

 But not quite!
 Because, in the words of the Great Bill Watterson, “Reality continued to ruin my life“!
 So, for my projects, I’d do coding and making the electronics and all, but in the end, when I wanted to make a neat little case, or a pair of gears and wheels, I’d be running in the bylanes of industrial areas, talking to machine shop owners on essentially these lines: